CarvunisLab/iRibo/README.md

 Description of all_passed_reads_f and all_passed_reads_r files:
 - chr: Index of the contig or chromosome the read maps to.
-- strand: The strand the read aligns to, 0 for forward, 1 for reverse.
+- strand: The strand the read aligns to, 0 for plis, 1 for minus.
 - pos: The genomic position of the start of the read.
 - count: How many reads map to this contig, strand, and position.